 Possible Ischemic Heart Disease: New onset exertional chest pain and shortness of breath with radiation to the arm and associated lightheadedness.
 High risk given history of diabetes, hypertension, and family history of heart disease.

--Perform EKG and echocardiogram today.
+-Perform electrocardiogram (EKG) and echocardiogram today.

 Poorly Controlled Diabetes: Hemoglobin A1C of 9 in January.
 Admitted to inconsistent use of Metformin.